 These restrictions on the number of days of suspension shall not apply when the suspension is extended pending an expulsion.
 (Education Code 48911)

 Due Process Procedures for Suspension

 Suspensions shall be imposed in accordance with the following procedures:

-1. Informal Conference: Suspension shall be preceded by an informal conference conducted by the Superintendent, principal, or designee with the student and, whenever practicable, the teacher, supervisor, or school employee who referred the student to the principal.
-At the conference, the student shall be informed of the reason for the disciplinary action, presented with the available evidence against him/her, and given the opportunity to present his/her version and evidence in support of his/her defense.
+Informal Conference: Suspension shall be preceded by an informal conference conducted by the Superintendent, principal, or designee with the student and, whenever practicable, the teacher, supervisor, or school employee who referred the student to the principal.
+At the conference, the student shall be informed of the reason for the disciplinary action, including the other means of correction that were attempted before the suspension as required pursuant to Education Code 48900.5, and the evidence against the student, and shall be given the opportunity to present the student's version and evidence.
 (Education Code 48911)

 If school officials request to meet with the parent/guardian, the notice may state that the law requires the parent/guardian to respond to such requests without delay.
 However, no penalties may be imposed on the student for the failure of the parent/guardian to attend such a conference.
 The student may not be denied reinstatement solely because the parent/guardian failed to attend the conference.
 (Education Code 48911)

 Extension of Suspension: If the Board is considering the expulsion of a suspended student from any school or the suspension of a student for the balance of the semester from continuation school, the Superintendent or designee may, in writing, extend the suspension until such time as the Board has made a decision, provided the following requirements are followed: (Education Code 48911)

 d.
 If the student involved is a homeless child or youth, the Superintendent or designee shall notify the district liaison for homeless students.
 (Education Code 48918.1)